-- Copy of valid passport or ID (with identity and validity pages)
+- Copy of a valid passport or ID (with identity and validity pages)

-- Short-form birth certificate with filiation (translated into French by a sworn translator if required)
+- Copy of your birth certificate with filiation (translated into French by a sworn translator).

 - Proof of residence in France (e.g., utility bill, rental agreement, or 3 consecutive rent receipts)